bxyzhu/CUORE/README.md

 ### Required data/MC files
+If you need the MC/data files, email me.

 Model PDFs -- model PDFs are saved as normalized histograms (with 1 keV binning) in 4 files, the "Initialize" function loads all of the histograms from the files.
 Only Bulk gamma sources were generated using the double Gaussian detector response.

 	1) MCProduction_Bulk_1keV.root -- Bulk histograms, using single Gaussian smearing